 Business owners can do several things to reduce the threat of lawsuits:

-Before you find yourself in legal hot water, have a reputable and informed lawyer on call to counsel you on how to prevent matters that could lead to legal trouble for your business (whether that’s employee practices, product or general liability).
+Before you find yourself in legal hot water, have a reputable and informed lawyer on call to counsel you on how to prevent matters that could lead to legal trouble for your business (whether that means employee practices or product or general liability).
 This person should be the one you reach out to if potential legal troubles arise, with the goal being to avoid a full-blown lawsuit.

-If someone does sue your business, or threatens to sue, take the following steps to hopefully improve the outcome for your business.
+If someone does sue your business or threatens to sue, take the following steps to improve the outcome for your business:

-Contact your trusted lawyer immediately—ideally before a suit has been filed or any formal action has been taken.
+Contact your attorney immediately—ideally before a suit has been filed or any formal action has been taken.
 Your lawyer should guide you through the best course of action for either deflating the situation or ensuring you handle it properly.
-For example, your lawyer may guide you on how to address the person threatening to sue or may advise you to not have direct contact with that person at all.
+For example, your lawyer may give you insights on how to address the person threatening to sue, or may advise you not to have direct contact with that person at all.

 Be sure to keep complete records about the person or entity threatening to sue and the situation at hand.
-You may be asked to present that information later on.
+You may be asked to present this information in court or arbitration proceedings.

 Contact your insurer.
 They will guide you through the process of filing a claim.

 Don’t panic.
-While facing litigation is nerve-wracking, if you’re on the right side of the law it’s in your best interest to stay optimistic and focus on continuing to run your business as best you can.
+While facing litigation is nerve-racking, if you’re on the right side of the law, it’s in your best interest to stay optimistic and to focus on continuing to run your business as best you can.

-Take the right steps to protect your company from the business and financial risks of a lawsuit.
-This will not only give you piece of might, but may just save your business in the future.
+By taking the right steps to protect your company from the business and financial risks of a lawsuit, not only will you have better peace of mind, but also you just may save your business in the long run.